 But see Fortney, Am I My Partner's Keeper?
-Peer Review in Law Firms, 66 U. Col. L. Rev. 329, 331-32 (1995) (notes that in six "actions brought in connection with failed savings and loan associations, the government has alleged that each law firm partner is personally liable for failing to monitor the conduct of negligently rendered legal advice with respect to the environmental law aspects of a real property acquisition would not ordinarily be viewed as "working under the supervision or direction" of a real estate lawyer having overall responsibility for the acquisition (which means that exception (1) would not be applicable), and the real estate lawyer would not ordinarily be viewed as "involved in the specific activity" (i.e., advising with respect to environmental law) in which the misconduct occurred (which means that exception (2) would not apply).
+Peer Review in Law Firms, 66 U. Col. L. Rev. 329, 331-32 (1995) (notes that in six "actions brought in connection with failed savings and loan associations, the government has alleged that each law firm partner is personally liable for failing to monitor the conduct of other firm partners.
+In making such allegations the government has asserted that the failure to monitor claims are distinct from the vicarious liability claims," for which the LLP shield was designed).

+"involved in the specific activity" (i.e., advising with respect to environmental law) in which the misconduct occurred (which means that exception (2) would not apply).